pmvester/node-red-code-engine/cloudflare.md

 ![i026.png](/images/i026.png)

 Replace the example code with the code snippet that you just copied.
 In the code, replace `<<application FQDN>>` with the Code Engine public domain name that you took note of in the previous step.
+Click "Save and deploy".

 ![i028.png](/images/i028.png)